UAV-based Maritime Communications: Relaying to Enhance the Link Quality: Introduction

 \subsection{Motivation and Contribution}

 Maritime communication is a comprehensive field in which various studies can be accomplished.
-However, to the best of our knowledge, UAV-enabled blocking avoidance and the energy consumption of the UAV-aided relay for different UAV placement cases for maritime communications have not been investigated in the literature.
-These motivate us to examine NLoS situation in maritime applications and improve communication performance using a UAV-aided DF relay in a proper energy-efficient position.
-This work's contributions are summarized as follows: \begin{itemize} \item In this paper, we propose a UAV-assisted DF relaying system for maritime communications.
-Since it is a link-level study, the DF relay algorithm processes are seen as black boxes. \item We consider four different communication architectures for non-UAV (without the use of a UAV relay) and UAV-aided DF relay systems.
-To provide these communication architectures, we have made three different placements of the UAV in order to obtain the maximum data rate in the single-victim-ship and multiple-victim-ship situations. \item We also derive a mathematical model showcasing the relationship between the data rate and distance of the UAV relay in order to build the underlying hypothesis of the work--the data rate of the victim ships can be boosted by tweaking the positioning of the UAV relay. \item We investigate the landing spot~(LS) approach, which is a novel energy-efficient UAV placement methodology where UAVs perch on predesignated spots (e.g. rooftops, lamp posts, etc.) instead of hovering, in order to analyse its impacts in both energy efficiency and data rate. \item Moreover, we calculate the energy consumption of the UAV-aided DF relay for different UAV placement cases, and we argue that the landing spot~(LS) approach would find a feasible point in the rate-energy consumption trade-off. \end{itemize}
+However, to the best of our knowledge, UAV-enabled blocking avoidance and the energy consumption of UAV-aided relays for different UAV placement scenarios in maritime communications have merely been investigated in the literature.
+These gaps motivate us to examine NLoS situations in maritime applications and improve communication performance using a UAV-aided DF relay positioned for optimal energy efficiency.
+This work's key contributions are summarized as follows: \begin{itemize} \item We propose a UAV-assisted DF relaying system for maritime communications to enhance the link quality for victim ships. \item Four different communication architectures for non-UAV (without the use of a UAV relay) and UAV-aided DF relay systems are considered.
+To implement these communication architectures, we evaluate three different UAV placements to achieve the maximum data rate in both single-victim-ship and multiple-victim-ship scenarios. \item A mathematical model showcasing the relationship between the data rate and the distance of the UAV relay is derived to establish the underlying hypothesis of the work: \textit{the data rate of the victim ships can be boosted by optimizing the positioning of the UAV relay}. \item We investigate the landing spot~(LS) approach, a novel energy-efficient UAV placement methodology where UAVs perch on predesignated spots (e.g., rooftops, lamp posts, etc.) instead of hovering in the air, to analyze its impacts on both energy efficiency and data rate. \end{itemize}